 On 30 April 2020, the Council of Ministers approved the Lebanese government's Financial Recovery Plan (the Plan).
-The Plan relies on nine central and interrelated pillars, namely reviewing the peg policy; a comprehensive government debt restructuring; a comprehensive restructuring of the financial system addressing accumulated FX mismatches, embedded losses and resizing the banking sector (see below); a strong phased fiscal adjustment, focused on improving tax compliance, streamlining expenditure and reforming the public sector; growthenhancing reforms promoting a productive economy and enhancing the competitiveness of the Lebanese economy; a social sector reform; ambitious anti-corruption strategy; environmental reform; and international financial assistance to close the large external financing gap and finance the development of the infrastructures that are necessary to support the growth of the economy.
-On 10 August 2020, the Lebanese government resigned following the massive explosion at the Beirut Port.
-As of today, the Plan has not been implemented.
+The Plan relies on nine central and interrelated pillars, namely reviewing the peg policy; a comprehensive government debt restructuring; a comprehensive restructuring of the financial system addressing accumulated FX mismatches, embedded losses and resizing the banking sector (see below); a strong phased fiscal adjustment, focused on improving tax compliance, streamlining expenditure and reforming the public sector; growthenhancing reforms promoting a productive economy and enhancing the competitiveness of the Lebanese economy; a social sector reform; an ambitious anti-corruption strategy; an environmental reform; and international financial assistance to close the large external financing gap and finance the development of the infrastructures that are necessary to support the growth of the economy.
+On 10 August 2020, the Lebanese government resigned following the massive explosion at the Beirut port.
+A new government was formed on 10 September 2021.
+However, to date, the Plan has not been implemented.

-Restructuring of the banking sector:
+Restructuring of the Banking Sector

-As per the plan, the preliminary global estimation of losses will result from the restructuring of the Central Bank of Lebanon and impairment of assets held at the Central Bank of Lebanon; the impact of the economic crisis and the impairment of the banks' loans portfolio; and the government debt restructuring and impairment of the government securities portfolio.
+As per the Plan, the preliminary global estimation of losses will result from the restructuring of the Central Bank of Lebanon and impairment of assets held at the Central Bank of Lebanon; the impact of the economic crisis and the impairment of banks' loans portfolio; and the government debt restructuring and impairment of the government securities portfolio.